 Scarlett Café & Wine Bar

 Stylish but cosy French venue Scarlett Café & Wine Bar is enticing hungry Hong Kongers will its new and improved brunch menu of sweet and savoury delights.
 New Head Chef, Danny Grimshaw, has been hard at work perfecting a mouth-watering brunch menu that won’t disappoint.
 Guests can opt for Smashed Avocado on toasted sourdough, a hearty Smoothie Bowl with fresh fruits and yoghurt, or something a little more indulgent like Truffle ham and Gruyere croquettes or Scrambled eggs with a smoked salmon tart and goats cheese.
-There are also three free-flow packages to choose from, which get you unlimited soft drinks including tea and coffee ($120), free-flow sparkling, white, red, and rosé wine ($250), or all of the above ($350) for three hours.
 To add a little “je ne sais quoi” to this tasty brunch experience, Scarlett invites all oyster lovers to dive into a selection of Fine de Claire oysters accompanied by sparkling wine for $398 per person.
 Available from 11am to 3pm on Saturday and Sundays, this is the perfect way to start the day with friends and family.

-Scarlett Café & Wine Bar, 2 Austin Ave Tsim Sha Tsui, Kowloon
+Scarlett Café & Wine Bar, 2 Austin Avenue, Tsim Sha Tsui, Kowloon

 Saturday and Sunday from 11am to 3pm